Working in the query window

 After adding the tools you use the most to the toolbar and move them as required, select Additional tools → Panel → Save Panel.
 The custom toolbar will appear the next time you access the query window, no matter the data table you open.
 Select Additional tools → Panel → Reset Panel to restore the original toolbar configuration.

-Any operations you apply on the table will appear listed above the data table.
+Any operations you apply on the table when building your query will appear listed above the data table.
 This way, you can easily consult the operations affecting the data, modify them, or undo operations.
 You can go back to any of the operations applied and start a new path of actions from there.

 Select the Toggle Search Tree tool to display a visual record of all the modifications applied to the original data table.
-The actions and their sequences are displayed in a tree.
+The actions and their sequences are displayed in a tree, known as the search tree.
 Select any point in the tree to display the query results at that point in the sequence of modifications.
 If you select an operation in a branch different from the current one, that path will be shown in the applied operations bar.

 Each tab in the bar/node in the tree appears in a color that denotes the type of action taken.
 The color code is described here: